greg-raven/Impeachment-Chronicles/_posts/2017-05-13-trump-must-be-impeached-heres-why.md

 ---
 title: 'Trump must be impeached.
 Here’s why.'
 layout: post
+author:
+- Lawrence H. Tribe
 ---

 The time has come for Congress to launch an impeachment investigation of President Trump for obstruction of justice.

 The remedy of impeachment was designed to create a last-resort mechanism for preserving our constitutional system.
 It operates by removing executive-branch officials who have so abused power through what the framers called “high crimes and misdemeanors” that they cannot be trusted to continue in office.

-<iframe height="290" loading="lazy" src="https://www.washingtonpost.com/video/c/embed/b9d4d7c2-35c7-11e7-ab03-aa29f656f13e" width="480"></iframe>No American president has ever been removed for such abuses, although Andrew Johnson was impeached and came within a single vote of being convicted by the Senate and removed, and Richard Nixon resigned to avoid that fate.
+<iframe height="290" loading="lazy" src="https://www.washingtonpost.com/video/c/embed/b9d4d7c2-35c7-11e7-ab03-aa29f656f13e" width="480"></iframe>

+No American president has ever been removed for such abuses, although Andrew Johnson was impeached and came within a single vote of being convicted by the Senate and removed, and Richard Nixon resigned to avoid that fate.

 Now the country is faced with a president whose conduct strongly suggests that he poses a danger to our system of government.